mfoltz/Sanguis/README.md

 ## Table of Contents

-Change config values to suit your server economy.
-NOTE: RENAMING IMMINENT

 - [Features](#features)
 - [Commands](#commands)
 - [Configuration](#configuration)

 ## Features

 - **Sanguis:** Reward players with Sanguis for being online.
-Can be redeemed in-game for a configurable item reward, Sanguis per minute online and Sanguis per item reward can be configured as well as the update interval.
+Can be redeemed in-game for a configurable item, Sanguis per minute online and Sanguis per item reward can be configured as well as the update interval.
-- **Daily Login Rewards:** Reward players with a congfigurable item/quantity for logging in once per day.
-Can be separate from Sanguis item.
+- **Daily Login:** Reward players with a congfigurable item/quantity for logging in once per day.

 ## Commands

 ### Sanguis Commands
-- `.redeemSanguis`
+- `.sanguis redeem`
-  - Redeem Sanguis for items.
+  - Redeem earned Sanguis.
-  - Shortcut: *.rs*
+  - Shortcut: *.sanguis r*
-- `.getSanguis`
+- `.sanguis get`
-  - Get total Sanguis.
-Also updates them.
+  - Display total Sanguis.
-  - Shortcut: *.get s*
+  - Shortcut: *.sanguis g*
-- `.getDaily`
+- `.sanguis daily`
-  - Get daily time until daily or grants reward if eligible.
+  - Display time until daily login bonus or redeem it if available.
-  - Shortcut: *.get d*
+  - Shortcut: *.sanguis d*

 ## Configuration